verifalia/verifalia-node-sdk/README.md

 ### Validate an email address

-The example below shows how to have your Node.js application to submit and validate a couple of email addresses using the Verifalia helper library for Node.js:
+The example below shows how to have your Node.js application to submit and validate an email address using the Verifalia helper library for Node.js:

 ```javascript
 // Initializes and configures the Verifalia SDK, using your sub-account SID and auth